The truth about calories and your calorie intake

 The number of calories you need may not stay the same.
 As your weight changes, so will your body’s needs: The number of calories you consume at the beginning of your weight loss journey may need to be adjusted as you lose weight, she explains.

 When you choose to consume your calories matters, too.
-With time-restricted eating, the primary focus is to eat your calories for the day within a 12-hour window, typically aligned with daylight hours.
+With intermittent fasting, the primary focus is to eat your calories for the day within a 12-hour window, typically aligned with daylight hours.
 Then, you refrain from food and caloric beverages for the remaining 12 hours of the day (this is also when you sleep!).
 By eating during the day when your body is most active, you’ll be supporting your metabolism naturally.

 Focus on food quality